What is Duty of Care in the Workplace?

-Global Guardian’s Duty of Care services are designed to protect your traveling or expatriate employees from harm and insulate your company from legal risk.
+Global Guardian’s Duty of Care program is designed to protect your traveling or expatriate employees from harm and insulate your company from legal risk.
 Our duty is to execute your duty.
 Global Guardian can seamlessly integrate with your existing human resources or travel support team in order to provide tailored duty of care solutions to protect you employees both at home and abroad.
 Global Guardian can deliver country intelligence reporting and expert advice to establish and implement global corporate-wide travel security programs that leverage technology and military experience.

 Find out how more about how our team can support your duty of care in the workplace.
 For assistance, complete the form below or call our 24/7 Operations Center at +1 703.566.9463.